TheLartians/Glue/Readme.md

 target_link_libraries(myLibrary Glue)
 ```

-See [here](https://github.com/TheLartians/TypeScriptXX) for an example project using Glue for type-safe scripting.
+See [here](https://github.com/TheLartians/TypeScriptXX) for an example project using Glue to create TypeScript bindings for C++.